mccalluc/spiro-font/docs/index.md

 # spiro-font

-Like a spirograph, for fonts: Change the parameters, make something interesting, and waste time.
+Like a spirograph, for fonts: Change the parameters, make something pretty, and waste time.

 {% for font in site.fonts %}
 {% capture url %}{{ site.baseurl }}{{ font.url }}{% endcapture %}